 We’ve all seen something on the Internet we disagree with or have received unwanted communication.
 Such behavior does not necessarily constitute online abuse and cyberbullying.
 If you see or receive a reply you don’t like, unfollow and end any communication with that account.

 If the behavior continues, it is recommended that you block the account.
-Blocking will prevent that person from following you, seeing your profile image on their profile page, or in their timeline; additionally, their replies or mentions will not show in your Notifications tab (although these Tweets may still appear in search).
+Blocking will prevent that person from following you, seeing your profile image on their profile page, or in their timeline; additionally, their replies or mentions will not show in your Notifications tab (although these posts may still appear in search).

 Abusive accounts often lose interest once they realize that you will not respond.
 If the account in question is a friend, try addressing the issue offline.
 If you have had a misunderstanding, it may be possible to clear the matter up face to face or with the help of a trusted individual.